 You can do many things to fix the sharp shooting pain in your pinky toe almost immediately.
 These solutions include:

 - Make sure you can fit a fingertip between your longest toe and the edge of the shoe.

 - Make sure the shoe fits well.

-- Most people do better with a really supportive running shoe rather than dress shoes, flats, flimsy running shoes that flip around and become very floppy.
+- Most people do better with a really supportive running shoe than dress shoes, flats, flimsy running shoes that flip around and become very floppy.

-- A good pair of over the counter orthotics to start with if you have a foot deformity or osteoarthritis.
+- A good pair of over-the-counter orthotics to start with if you have a foot deformity or osteoarthritis.

 - Losing even 10 lbs can make a huge difference during a long work shift.

 - This can really decrease the pressure on your feet.

 - Every 10 lbs that you drop can lead to about a 30% reduction to your feet in pressure.